the_widget()WP 2.8.0

 • before_title(string)

-HTML content that will be prepended to the widget's title when displayed.
+HTML that will be added before the widget title code.

 Default: <h2 class="widgettitle">